-Mr. Michael Pace Ross 34, "Iris", Santa Marija Gardens, Triq iz-Zebbug, Mellieha, Malta (appointed 11 December 2015)
+Mr. Michael Pace Ross

+34, "Iris", Santa Marija Gardens, Triq iż-Żebbug, Mellieha, Malta

 BACKGROUND

 The Company was formed as the Malta New Issues Investment Co.
 Limited on 29 April 1963.
 The Company's name was changed on 11 May 1965 to Malta Shareholdings Limited when the Company was converted to a public company with the objects of carrying on the business of a finance trust in all branches.
 The name was changed again on 29 September 1978 to Santumas Shareholdings Limited.
 The Company's objects also provided for property development, with the main property development being the Santumas Estate at Marsascala.